-(4) Report of Frauds and Others
+(4) Reporting of Fraud and Others

-When identifying frauds or significant illegal facts in the course of an Internal Control Audit, external auditors must report them to the management, the board of directors and corporate auditors or audit committee and request for the appropriate remediation, at the same time evaluating their impact on the effectiveness of internal controls.
+When identifying frauds or significant illegal facts in the course of an Internal Control Audit, external auditors must report it to the management, the board of directors and corporate auditors or the audit committee and request the appropriate remediation, at the same time evaluating their impact on the effectiveness of internal controls.

-When identifying fraud or illegal facts in the course of an Internal Control Audit, external auditors must report them to the management, board of directors and corporate auditors or audit committee on a timely basis and request for the appropriate remediation.
-External auditors should evaluate their impact on the effectiveness of internal controls and, if judging them to constitute control deficiencies or material weaknesses, should take the measures described under (3) above.
+When identifying fraud or an illegal fact in the course of an Internal Control Audit, external auditors must report it to the management, board of directors and corporate auditors or audit committee on a timely basis, and request for the appropriate remediation.
+External auditors should evaluate their impact on the effectiveness of internal controls and, if judging the fraud or illegal fact to constitute control deficiencies or material weaknesses, should take the measures described under (3) above.